tuangatech/MLOps-Projects/MLFlow/README.md

 - Build and tag a Docker image
 - Login Amazon ECR and push that Docker image to ECR.

-Actually, we need to have ECR repo created first (by terraforms in the next section), then we can push Docker image to ECR.
+Actually, we need to have ECR repo created first (by terraforms in the next section), then we can push the Docker image to ECR.

-### AWS Infrastructure Setup
+### AWS Infrastructure Setup (Terraform-based)

-1. `vpc.tf` – Virtual Private Cloud Setup
+**1. `vpc.tf` – Virtual Private Cloud & Subnet Setup**

-This file sets up a secure networking environment where your FastAPI app will run.
-Even if your app is public-facing (via ALB), it should run inside a VPC for security, scalability, and compliance.
-It includes
+Defines the core networking for your app.
+Even if your FastAPI app is public-facing, it still runs inside a VPC for security and scalability.
+This setup includes:
 - A VPC
-- Two public subnets (in different availability zones): two public subnets in two different Availability Zones (AZs) for high availability (HA) and fault tolerance.
-If us-east-1a fails, traffic automatically routes to us-east-1b (via a load balancer or redundant deployments).
-AWS guarantees AZs are physically isolated, so disasters (power outages, floods) won’t take down both.
-An ALB/NLB requires at least two subnets in different AZs to distribute traffic.
-Dev/test environments can use single subnet.
-For production, always use >= 2 AZs.
+- Two public subnets in different Availability Zones for high availability
 - An Internet Gateway
-- Public route table: A public route table is a set of rules (routes) that determine how traffic is directed from subnets to external networks (like the internet)
-- Subnet associations
+- A public route table and subnet associations

+Production should always span at least two AZs for failover and load balancing.
+ALBs require it.

-2. `ecr.tf` – Elastic Container Registry
+**2. `ecr.tf` – Docker Registry**

-This file creates an Amazon ECR repository where you'll push your FastAPI Docker image.
+This file creates an Amazon ECR repository where you'll push your FastAPI Docker image to, for ECS to pull and run.
 You can think of ECR as a private Docker Hub, fully managed by AWS and integrated with IAM and ECS.

-3. `iam.tf` – IAM Roles & Policies
+**3. `iam.tf` – IAM Roles for ECS**

-This file creates the IAM roles and policies needed to securely run your FastAPI app in ECS/Fargate.
-It includes:
-- An **execution role** (used by ECS to manage container lifecycle)
+Sets up roles and permissions:
+- Execution role for ECS to pull images and write logs
-- A **task role** (grants permissions to access S3 and CloudWatch)
+- Task role for your app to access AWS services like S3 or CloudWatch

-4. `ecs.tf` – ECS Cluster, Task Definition, and Service
+**4. `ecs.tf` – ECS Cluster, Task Definition, Service (using Fargate)**

-This file sets up the container orchestration layer — where your FastAPI app runs.
-It includes:
-- ECS Cluster : Logical grouping of services/tasks
+This file sets up how your FastAPI app runs on AWS without managing servers. **ECS (Elastic Container Service)** is AWS's container orchestration platform — similar to Kubernetes, but AWS-managed.
+It takes care of running containers, scaling them, and keeping them healthy. **Fargate** is a serverless compute engine for containers.
+When you choose ECS with Fargate, you don’t have to launch or manage EC2 instances (VMs).
+You just define what your container needs (CPU, RAM), and AWS provisions and runs it behind the scenes.
+In short, ECS manages containers, Fargate runs them.

+Here's what the ecs.tf does:
+- ECS Cluster: A logical container for running tasks and services.
+It doesn’t cost anything by itself — just a grouping mechanism.
-- Task Definition : What container image to run and how much CPU/memory to allocate
+- Task Definition defines which Docker image to run (from ECR), how much CPU/RAM to allocate, runtime settings like ports, environment variables, IAM roles, etc. I also specify the Fargate launch type here — telling ECS to use Fargate to run this task (not EC2).
-- Service : Keeps a desired number of tasks running and connects them to ALB
+- Service keeps a specified number of task instances running.
+If a container crashes, the service spins up a replacement automatically.
+It also connects tasks to the Application Load Balancer (ALB), so incoming traffic can be distributed across running tasks.

-5. `alb.tf` – Application Load Balancer Setup
+**5. `alb.tf` – Application Load Balancer Setup**

+Handles traffic routing:
-- ALB : Public-facing entry point for your API
+- ALB : Public entry point for your API
 - Target Group : Routes traffic to ECS tasks
-- HTTP Listener : Listens on port 80 and forwards to target group
+- HTTP Listener : Listens on port 80 and forwards traffic to target group
-- Security Groups : Controls who can access the ALB and ECS tasks,
+- Security Groups : Controls who can access the ALB and ECS tasks
   - Allows internet traffic to reach the ALB on port 80.
   - Restricts ECS tasks to only accept traffic from the ALB (not directly from the internet)
-- How It All Works
+- How it all works
-  - Client → Sends HTTP request to ALB’s public DNS name.
+  - Client sends HTTP request to ALB’s public DNS name.
-  - ALB → Routes traffic to healthy ECS tasks (via target group).
+  - ALB routes traffic to healthy ECS tasks (via target group).
-  - Target Group → Monitors ECS tasks via /health endpoint.
+  - Target Group monitors ECS tasks via `/health` endpoint, ping every minute.
+Health checks ensure requests only go to healthy tasks.

-  - Security Groups:
-    - ALB: Allows HTTP/80 from the internet.
-    - ECS: Only allows traffic from ALB (locked down).
+**6. `variables.tf`**
+- model bucket, path to not hardcode

 ```bash